mfidino/mfidino.github.io/blog/_posts/2022-2-1-a_simple_static_occupancy_model.md

 ![Histogram of 1000 simulations of 100 Bernoulli(0.75 * 0.35) trails]({{site.url}}/blog/images/stocc02.JPEG#center)

-While the example I use here is meant to show a large difference, you can see pretty clearly that if you do not detect species perfectly on the landscape, then going out to a site only once can add more false-absences, or zeroes, in your data then you'd expect simply on a species distribution.
+In reality, occupancy is 0.75, but our observed data suggests it is much lower!
+Of course, the example I used here is meant to show a large difference.
+If you do not detect species perfectly on the landscape, then going out to a site only once can add more false-absences, or zeroes, in your data then you'd expect based on a species distribution.

 Occupancy models are meant to help with this, but they do not do so for 'free.'
 In fact, to separately estimate species occupancy and detectability they require repeat visits to sites under a time frame that you expect species occupancy to be constant.
 By revisiting sites, you can generate repeated observations of the detection process.
 This makes it possible to create a 'capture history' at each site, which can be represented as a series of 1's and 0's to reflect times a species was and was not detected on a repeat visit.
 If we were just going to simulate some data once (instead of 1000 times as above), this could look something like: